Cyclokitty/100DaysOfCode2/log.md

 And cleaning up my laptop because there isn't much room left on the hard drive.

 Woo!
 Success!
 Cleared out 30gb from my laptop hard drive!!

+# Day 58: August 2, 2017

+Totally thinking twice about going to that android dev bootcamp info/test day.

+But continued with Java and enjoying it muchly.
+Worked on conditionals and methods today.
+I tried solving a codewars algo in java but I'm missing something important.